-The General Smuts Foundation is registered as a Non-Profit Organisation.
-The Board of Directors and the Executive Committee members sponsor their time and skills to keep the legacy and history available to future generations.
+The Foundation is a private not for profit organisation founded in 1961 to preserve the legacy of the Rt Hon General Jan Smuts and his wife Isle Krige Smuts.
+Its Board of Directors and the Executive Committee members sponsor their time and skills to keep the legacy and history available to future generations.
 The Foundation receives no grants, nor financial assistance from government or private quarters.
 We wish to appeal to the history-loving public to contribute with donations, volunteering skills and sponsorships.
 We are also embarking on a Patron Programme to encourage both awareness and monetary assistance.
 Please click here for further information.

 The General Smuts Foundation still owns and administers Doornkloof.
 The tea garden, caravan park and Arts and Crafts Market generate some of the funds necessary for the day-to-day administration of the museum.

 The administration of the Smuts House Museum is an interesting model for cultural preservation in South Africa today.
 Government does not have the resources to preserve the cultural heritage of all interest groups, and the onus for the identification and preservation of specific sites and aspects of history will have to rest on those with a particular interest in their preservation.